Can PagSeguro Digital Ltd. (PAGS) Remain Competitive?

 Sponsored

+The average price from analysts is $108.15, which is $6.23 above the current price.
 PAGS currently public float of 328.69M and currently shorts hold a 1.78% ratio of that float.
-Today, the average trading volume of PAGS was 3.48M shares.
+Today, the average trading volume of PAGS was 3.45M shares.

 PAGS’s Market Performance

-PAGS stocks went down by -2.32% for the week, with a monthly drop of -7.47% and a quarterly performance of 22.94%, while its annual performance rate touched -63.20%.
-The volatility ratio for the week stands at 6.73% while the volatility levels for the past 30 days are set at 6.74% for PagSeguro Digital Ltd. The simple moving average for the period of the last 20 days is -2.38% for PAGS stocks with a simple moving average of -9.66% for the last 200 days.
+PAGS stocks went up by 0.77% for the week, with a monthly jump of 14.83% and a quarterly performance of 32.36%, while its annual performance rate touched -62.82%.
+The volatility ratio for the week stands at 6.36% while the volatility levels for the past 30 days are set at 6.56% for PagSeguro Digital Ltd. The simple moving average for the period of the last 20 days is 2.02% for PAGS stocks with a simple moving average of -4.30% for the last 200 days.

 Analysts’ Opinion of PAGS